projectatomic/atomic-site/source/docs/gettingstarted.md

     Overlay Docker networking range:
     172.16.0.0/12

+Of course, you need to replace "192.168.122.X" with the addresses of your actual machines.
+You should be able to use the overlay and application networks as-is, though.

 ## Building the cluster master
 Launch an Atomic host to act as the master node for the cluster.
 We'll be creating the local docker cache, the etcd source, and the Kubernetes master services here.